-Operating a Nest thermostat is one of the easiest ways to improve the everyday schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you may expect, it won’t work properly or at all if you see an error code show up.
-The specific error code offers useful information about the underlying problem, something a knowledgeable technician can use to offer solutions that much quicker.
+Installing a Nest thermostat is one of the easiest ways to perfect the daily schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you might expect, it won’t work correctly or at all if you see an error code on the display.
+The precise error code offers useful information about the underlying problem, something a trained technician can use to present solutions that much faster.

-Listed below are seven of the most common error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code as well as how you can fix it and the projected cost to do so.
-Don’t forget that while the price will ultimately depend on the precise Nest model, you can expect to pay around $75-$200 for repairs.
-This should include travel and labor costs as well as any specific parts needed to finish repairs.
+Here are seven of the most common error codes you may find on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you might address it and the projected cost to do so.
+Don’t forget that while the costs will ultimately depend on the precise Nest model, you can count on paying about $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific parts needed to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the problem is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is shut off.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the issue is dealt with.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A certified technician will check electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have happened further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A professional technician should check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll detach the power and progressively inspect each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
-Once they find the problem connector, it can be exchanged for a new one.
+They’ll detach the power and slowly check each wire, making sure they are fully inserted into the connector with the correct amount of bare copper.
+When they pinpoint the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
-In the event the breakers are on, you can examine a couple of other places before calling a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+In the event the breakers are on, you can inspect a couple of other places before calling a professional technician.

-Because this error can consume your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and provide power by using a USB cable.
-Assuming it reveals error code 195, you should continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it’s maybe best to call a pro.
+Because this error can consume your thermostat’s battery, the first step might be supplying enough power to find out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and provide power with a USB cable.
+If it reveals error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-A technician can carefully inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician can meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it may still prevent you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining enough power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it could still prevent you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you need a Nest Power Connector.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is sent using the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off straightaway.
-You can then contact a professional technician with the proper experience identifying and resolving electrical malfunctions.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is transported inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to turn the power off as soon as you can.
+You can then get a hold of a professional technician with the necessary experience identifying and fixing electrical damage.

 e73 – Critical

-This may be as easy as the breaker being switched off, but it could also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+This will sometimes be as straightforward as the breaker being shut off, but it could also be a problem with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
 If nothing looks to be out of place, it’s time to speak with a local professional.